Platane/scrollMeVisible.js/README.md

 ### Usage

 As I work on a web app project, I came to a point that I want to highlight some DOM element.
 Unfortunately those were lost in a nasty composition of scroll pane, therefore they weren't visible in the browser window viewport.
 I thought I need to do something for them.

 That's why I wrote this plugin, it allow to show an element regardless of where it is on the DOM stream.
 See how it's work :

 ` $('#myId').scrollMeVisible( <options> ); `

-Pretty simple. options are implemented, mainly for scrolling with fancies animations.
+Pretty simple. options are implemented, mainly for scrolling with fancy animations.

 ```